ammar89/Digital-System-Design-with-Verilog-HDL/Week-1/README.md

 endmodule
 ```

-By observing the code you can notice a one-one equivalence between the code and diagram.
+By observing the code you can notice a one-to-one equivalence between the code and diagram.

-The `wire` keyword is what is known as a *net type* in verilog, it is used to model physical wires, the inputs and outputs are wires by deafult.
+The `wire` keyword is what is known as a *net type* in verilog and it is used to model physical wires, note that inputs and outputs are wires by deafult.

 ## Introduction to Vivado